neoforged/.github/primers/1.21.5/index.md

 Next, instead of having individual lists for each equipment slot on the entity, there is now a general `EntityEquipment` object that holds a delegate to a map of slots to `ItemStack`s.
 This simplifies the storage logic greatly.

-Finally, equippables can now specify whether wearing one will contribute to the bonus XP earned when killing a mob by setting `equipOnInteract`.
+Finally, equippables can now specify whether an item should be equipped to a mob on interact (usually right-click) by setting `equipOnInteract`.

 - `net.minecraft.client.model`
     - `CamelModel`